Garbage & Recycling

 Once a week, Halton Region collects Blue Box recycling and GreenCart organics.
 Garbage is collected every other week.
 Halton also promotes reuse centres and Take it Back programs.

 Use Halton's Waste Collection Calendar Tool to confirm your next waste collection day, sign up for weekly reminders or add a schedule to your personal calendar.
+The tool can also provide email, Twitter and phone call reminders a day ahead or the same day as your pickup day.

 You can also use Halton's Put Waste In Its Place online tool — enter an item you are unsure what to do with and it will tell you how to reuse, recycle or dispose of it properly.